donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/berndt.jpg" alt="Berndt" width="200px"/>

-There is just something about AMS textbooks, they seem to "just work" every time I read them.
+There is just something about AMS textbooks, they seem to just work every time I read them.
 One high point is the connections with mathematical physics, especially the chapter on quantization, a topic I find fascinating.

 ## Algebraic Geometry

-Algebraic geometry is my favorite subject in mathematics, and the one I have dedicated the most time.
-It is a jewel and I personally consider it the central subject in mathematics.
+Algebraic geometry is my favorite subject in mathematics, and the one I have dedicated the most time to.
+It is a jewel and I personally consider it the central field in mathematics.
 There are many, many, *many* textbooks written about it.

 ### Classical Algebraic Geometry

-Classical algebraic geometry roughly means "algebraic geometry before schemes", although I kind of disagree with my own definition.
-Whatever, point being we're not usually using schemes here.
+Classical algebraic geometry roughly means "algebraic geometry before schemes", although I kind of disagree with this definition for reasons I shall not get into here.
+Point being, we're not usually using schemes here.
 Of course, the first textbook I mention is the usual:

 **[Algebraic Geometry](https://www.jmilne.org/math/CourseNotes/ag.html)**, *J.S.
 Milne*